 Multiple Channel Watch / Detection

-The conventional SAME alert radio is a single channel watch receiver in that the NOAA channel is either preset to one of seven NOAA channels or auto search the strongest one to monitor alerts.
+The conventional SAME alert radio is a single channel watch receiver in that the NOAA channel is either preset to one of seven NOAA channels or auto search the strongest channel to monitor alerts.
 For home use alert radios, it is better to preset the radio to receive your local channel per NOAA assignment (refer to the web site: http://www.nws.noaa.gov/nwr/coverage/county_coverage.html ).
-For travel use or outdoor activities, auto search channel mode can be a good alternative to monitor the nearby transmitter.
-However, the searched strongest channel may not be the correct channel to service your immediate area for alerts and therefore, not always reliable.
-The solution to this problem is either using couple radios each monitoring one channel
+For travel use or outdoor activities, auto search channel can be a good alternative to monitor the alert signal from the nearby transmitter.
+However, the auto-searched strongest channel may not be the correct channel to service your immediate area for alerts and therefore, not always secure and reliable.
+To

-constantly or having one radio being able to simultaneously monitor all NOAA channels such that SAME alert signals in the field can be detected.
+eliminate this uncertainty, it is better to have a radio being able to simultaneously monitor all available NOAA channels to detect SAME alert signals in the field.